-WSE/11 Ex Eisted Companies and reasons for such deviati Implementation Status (Note 1) Deviations from Sustainable Development Evaluation items Yes s No Summary (Note 2) Best Practice Principles for TWSE/TPEx Listed Companies and reasons I. Does the Company establish and promote a governance structure for sustainable development, and set up a dedicated (concurrent) unit to promote sustainable development, and have the Board of Directors authorize senior management for handling and how is the Board of Director's supervision?
-The general manager office is responsible for promoting the Company's sustainable developmen, with the general manager reporting directly to the Board of Directors.
+Execution situation (Note 1) Deviations from Sustainable Development items Yes No Summary (Note 2) Best Practice Principles for TWSE/TPEx Listed Companies and reasons I. Does the Company establish and promote a governance structure for sustainable development, and set up a dedicated (concurrent) unit to promote sustainable development, and have the Board of Directors authorize senior management for handling and how is the Board of Director's supervision?
+The Company has formed the Sustainable Development Promotion Team, tasked with promoting sustainable development-related initiatives and providing annual reports on their implementation to the Board of Directors.
 No significant difference.
 II.
 Does the Company conduct risk assessments on environmental, social and corporate governance issues related to the Company's operations based on the principle of materiality, and formulate relevant risk management policies or strategies?
-(Note 3) V The Company upholds the principle of ethical operation, attaches importance to the rights of consumers and stakeholders, pays attention to corporate governance, environmental and social factors, which are incorporated in the Company's management policies and operational activities.
-The Company will stipulate a sustainable developmen policy or system in the future, the remaining shall have no significant differences.
+(Note 3) V conducted in compliance with the materiality principle, concerning The Company plans to establish sustainable development policies or systems in 2024, with no other significant differences.
 III.
 (I) Environmental issues Does the Company establish appropriate environmental management systems based on the characteristics of the industry?
-V (I) The Company focuses on its own business, maintains a strict standard on the production process of upstream manufacturers and regularly dispatches staff to check and put forward improvement plans, so as to ensure the utilization rate of materials, production capacity and reduce wasting of materials while maintaining product quality and value.
-(II) Is the Company committed to improving the utilization efficiency of various resources and utilizing renewable resources with reduced environmental impact?
+V (I) The Company's environmental management is conducted in accordance with the applicable laws and regulations governing environmental safety and health at our operating sites.
+(II) Does the Company endeavor to utilize all energies more efficiently and use renewable materials that have low impact on the environment?
 V (II) We use eco-friendly secondary forests, natural coatings and packaging materials, and develop element series products.
 We also use recycled furniture and wood to demonstrate the simple and natural texture of teak.
 No significant difference (III) Has the Company assessed the current and future potential risks and opportunities arising from climate changes taken countermeasures related to the climate changes?
-V (III) The Company pays attention to the impact of climate change on operating activities and formulates the Company's energy conservation and carbon reduction strategies, such as the use of LED lamps, inverter air conditioners, and adjustment of air-conditioning temperature at any time in new retail stores to reduce the impact of the Company's operating activities on climate change.
+V (III) In order to fully comprehend the impact of climate change- related risks and opportunities on the Company, the Sustainable Development Promotion Team is tasked with promoting the management of risks and opportunities associated with climate change, and reports the risks and opportunities to the Board of Directors from time to time in order to implement a company-wide tracking and monitoring mechanism.
+No significant difference